usbong/newsletters/notes/LessonsLearned/okamotoYoshikiYouTubeChannel/okamotoYoshikiYouTubeChannelV20230223.md

 ### Translated from nihongo to English

-Mr AOKI, Takashi was in-charge of a BANKING SYSTEM for a usual SOFTWARE HOUSE.
+Mr AOKI, Takashi was IN-CHARGE of a BANKING SYSTEM for a usual SOFTWARE HOUSE.
 He also worked on SLOT MACHINES as requested by UNIVERSAL.

 ## —